arielfayol37/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe AI - Play Against the Optimal AI!

 Welcome to the Tic-Tac-Toe AI project!
-In this project, we've implemented a powerful AI that plays Tic-Tac-Toe optimally using the Minimax algorithm.
+In this project, we've implemented an AI that plays Tic-Tac-Toe optimally using the Minimax algorithm.
 The AI will never lose a game if it plays optimally, and you can test your skills by playing against it!

 ## Project Files